COVID-19 is a coronavirus, which is potentially lethal, especially in the

 not be quite to straight forwards, because if that was the case, one would expect that in Europe, the countries with

-the highest rates of Hypertension, Obesity, Diabetes, Morbid Obesity, and Coronary Heart
+Hypertension, Obesity, Diabetes, Morbid Obesity, and Coronary Heart

 Disease should have the highest death rates.
 This does not appear to be the